Gillows of Lancaster and London

 Gillows of Lancaster and London, also known as Gillow & Co., was an English furniture making firm based in Lancaster, Lancashire, and in London.
-It was founded around in Lancaster in about 1730 by Robert Gillow (1704–1772).
+It was founded in Lancaster in about 1730 by Robert Gillow (1704–1772).

 Library table, made by Gillow to a Chippendale design, on display in the Judges' Lodgings, Lancaster.

 Gillows was owned by the family until 1814 when it was taken over by Redmayne, Whiteside, and Ferguson; they continued to use the Gillow name.
 Gillows furniture was a byword for quality, and other designers used Gillows to manufacture their furniture.
 Gillows furniture is referred to by Thackeray and the first Lord Lytton, and in one of Gilbert and Sullivan's comic operas.
 (Note: H.M.S.
 Pinafore (1878): Josephine, Captain Corcoran's daughter, sings of "papa's luxurious home" full of "rich oriental rugs, luxurious sofa pillows, and everything that isn't old, from Gillows".)
 In 1903 Gillows merged with Warings of Liverpool to become Waring and Gillow and although the furniture remained of a high quality it was not as prestigious.